HarshCasper/NeoAlgo/C-Plus-Plus/BEST_PRACTICES_C-PLUS-PLUS.md

    with_map
    ```

-## Whitespace and Identation
+## Whitespace and Indentation

-   * The most important thing is never mix tabs and spaces.
+   * The most important thing is never mixing tabs and spaces.
-   * Use 2 or 4 spaces per level of identation.
+   * Use 2 or 4 spaces per level of indentation.
    * You Should set your editor to replace tabs with spaces.
-   * Add space to improve readability between operators and operands,commas and semicolon.
+   * Add space to improve readability between operators and operands, commas and semicolon.
-   * Add space on outside of parantheses and brackets wherever needed.
+   * Add space on outside of parentheses and brackets wherever needed.

    Example: